Hermann-SW/pico-webclient/README.md

 ```

-This is minicom session for /dev/serial0.
-While serial connection is not required for the demos, you need it in case you want to see the output of pico-webclient.
+While serial connection from Pi400 to Pico is not required for the demos, you need it in case you want to see the output of pico-webclient.

 Pico LED starts on and goes off on successful receipt of response.
 In case of an error, endless blinking loop gets entered.
 So you can "see" whether HTTP[S] GET request succeeded, failed or even hangs (LED keeps on).